PurdueECE264/2018SpringProblems/HW05/README.md

 4. `database.txt` - This is the database file which stores all student's info.
 5. `obj/pe04.o` - This object stores the definition of functions in previous homework, you should include this file when using gcc to compile your code.
 Otherwise, you can not use the `Connect()` and `Close()` functions from previous homework.
 6. expected/ - This directroy contains expected output of the following commands.
 	1. sortbyage.txt - ./pe05 database.txt -a sortbyage.txt.
-You will create a file named sortbyage.txt with database info sorted by age.
+You will print "Write to db\n" or "to screen and create a file named sortbyage.txt with database info sorted by age.
 	2. sortbyname.txt - ./pe05 database.txt -n sortbyname.txt.
-You will create a file named sortbyname.txt with database info sorted by name.
+You will print "Write to db\n" to screen and create a file named sortbyname.txt with database info sorted by name.
 	3. dbnotexist.txt - ./pe05 blablabla -n dbnotexist.txt.
 You will print "Fail to open database.\n Fail to connect to db.\n" to screen and no file will be created.
 	4. notaorn.txt - ./pe05 database.txt -k notaorn.txt.
 You will print "Wrong arguments\n" to screen and no file will be created.
 	5. argcnot4.txt - ./pe05 database.txt.
 You will print "Wrong arguments\n" to screen and no file will be created.